iamfathima/iamfathima/README.md

 - 🔭 I’m currently persuing Engineering.
 - 🌱 I’m currently learning Programming.
-- 👯 I’m looking to collaborate on Twitter.
+- 👯 I’m looking to collaborate on Mail.
 - 🤔 I’m looking for help with Coding and Electronics related stuff
 - 💬 Ask me about Programming language Python.
 - 📫 How to reach me: mail - bifathima@9999